Meštrović Pavilion

-The Meštrović Pavilion (Meštrovićev paviljon), also known as the Home of Croatian Artists (Dom hrvatskih likovnih umjetnika) and colloquially as the Mosque (Džamija), is a cultural venue and the official seat of the Croatian Society of Fine Artists (HDLU) located on the Square of the Victims of Fascism in central Zagreb, Croatia.
+The Meštrović Pavilion (Meštrovićev paviljon), also known as the Home of the Croatian Visual Artists (Dom hrvatskih likovnih umjetnika) and colloquially as the Mosque (Džamija), is a cultural venue and the official seat of the Croatian Society of Fine Artists (HDLU) located on the Square of the Victims of Fascism in central Zagreb, Croatia.
 Designed by Ivan Meštrović and built in 1938, it has served several functions in its lifetime.
-An art gallery before World War II, it was converted into a mosque under the Independent State of Croatia and was subsequently transformed into the Museum of the Revolution in post-war Yugoslavia.
+An art gallery before World War II, it was converted into a mosque under the Independent State of Croatia (NDH) and was subsequently transformed into the Museum of the Revolution in post-war Yugoslavia.
 In 1990, it was given back to the Croatian Association of Artists.
 After extensive renovation, it has served as a space for exhibitions and events since 2006.

 History

 Conception

 In the early 1930s, the Croatian Art Society Josip Juraj Strossmayer was seeking a new exhibition space.
 At that time, sculptor Ivan Meštrović, then the president of Art Society Strossmayer, was given the task to create a sculpture in honor of King Peter I for the Square of King Peter (Trg kralja Petra) in Zagreb.

 Recognizing an opportunity to combine these two needs, Meštrović suggested that instead of a single sculpture, an entire building be erected on the square.
 After some negotiation, Meštrović’s proposal was accepted and an endowment for the construction of the House of Fine Arts of King Petar the Great Emancipator was established in 1933.